The 4th Of July Savings Event Ends Tuesday July 8, 2025 7:00 am EST. Act Now

 Note: This calculator is not intended for use in sizing mobile home systems.

-The sizing chart below is useful to help you determine your approximate central air conditioner size requirements.
+The BTU to sq ft chart below is a useful visual guide to help you determine your approximate central air conditioner size requirements.

-As an alternative to the sizing chart below we offer MANUAL J - a professional load calculation based on your floor plan, location, and all variables.
+As a powerful alternative to our online AC calculator, we also offer MANUAL J - a professional load calculation based on your floor plan, location, and all variables.
 Please follow the link below for pricing.
 The turnaround for this service is 1-2 days.

 MANUAL J Residential Load Calculation